BrainPuzzle: Hybrid Physics and Data-Driven Reconstruction for Transcranial Ultrasound Tomography: Acknowledgements

 \section{Acknowledgements}

 Y. Lin acknowledges support from the School of Data Science and Society at the University of North Carolina through a faculty start-up grant, and from the U.S. National Science Foundation Division of Mathematical Sciences.
+We also gratefully acknowledge a constructive discussion with Dr.~Felix J. Herrmann, whose insights have meaningfully informed and helped reshape this work.